moodle-an-hochschulen/moodle-theme_boost_union/README.md

 This setting is already available in the Moodle core theme Boost.
 For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

+##### External SCSS

+In addition to the raw SCSS settings above, Boost Union can load SCSS from an external source.
+It is included before the SCSS code which is defined above which means that you can manage a centralized external SCSS codebase and can still amend it with local SCSS additions.

 #### Tab "Page"

 In this tab there are the following settings: